vmware-tanzu/tanzu-dev-portal/content/guides/event-streaming/spring-cloud-stream-kafka-p1.md

 - Java 8 (preferably Java 11)
 - Maven 2 or greater
   * (For Gradle builds: Gradle 6.0 or greater, and run `gradle init` to convert current maven into gradle)
-- Java Editor such as Intellij or Eclipse.
+- Java Editor such as IntelliJ or Eclipse.
 - Docker (Docker Compose)

 The complete running code for this tutorial is available in [Github](https://github.com/ehsaniara/scs-kafka-intro/tree/main/scs-099).